 How COVID-19 Increased Material Costs

 Since the spring of 2020, the manufacturing industry has seen a major setback with increased material costs.
 For example, the price of lumber has risen by 180%.
-Likewise, since August 2020, the price of steal climbed by 168%.
+Likewise, since August 2020, the price of steel climbed by 168%.
 These goods are not unique.
 Other materials like zinc, aluminum, and acrylic have also taken a big hit with the growing price hikes.

 With the new fiscal year, the COVID-19 pandemic charges on, and its impact grows.
 Material costs are rising, and this problem cannot be explained by just one thing.
 As production, demand, and transportation change, this shift in the supply chain proves to be complex and will continue to impact all manufacturing.